When it comes to our kids, time seems to be our greatest commodity – and the lack of it our greatest challenge.

 - Powdered sugar

 - Set a large frying pan over medium heat.
-When hot, melt a teaspoon or so of butter in the pan and spread it with a spatula.
+When hot, melt a teaspoon of butter in the pan and spread it with a spatula.

-- Pour a thin layer of batter into the pan.
-I find a one-cup measure works well for the size of frying pan that I have.
-Cook for 1-2 minutes, until the edges look dry (when the surface looks like a slice of cheese that’s been out too long, that’s when it’s ready to flip!)
+- Cook for 1-2 minutes, until the edges and top look dry (some say that when the surface looks like a slice of cheese that's been out too long, that's when it's ready to flip!)

-- Flip the pancake over and cook until golden brown on the other side, about 30 more seconds.
+- Flip the pancake over and cook just until set and pale to lightly golden brown on the other side, about 30 more seconds.

 - Transfer to a plate and repeat with the rest of the batter.